 AI Performance Review Software: What "Human-Led, AI-Aided" Actually Looks Like in Practice

 Performance reviews are traditionally broken—relying on fuzzy memories and manual paperwork.
-AI performance review software changes the game by synthesizing feedback data into actionable drafts without removing the human touch.
+The best AI performance review softwares change the game by synthesizing feedback data into actionable drafts without removing the human touch.

 Performance reviews are often a high-stakes memory test that nobody signed up for.
 Managers spend dozens of hours trying to reconstruct a year of work from scattered Slack messages and half-remembered meetings.